sjalgeo/Buildscreen/README.md

 Supported statuses
 ------------------

-* Green: a succeeded build
+* Grey: queued
-* Red: a failed build
+* Blue: in progress
-* Purple: a stopped build
+* Green: succeeded
-* Cyan: a not yet started build
+* Yellow: partially succeeded (usually due to failing tests)
-* Blue: currently building
+* Red: failed
-* Yellow: a build with failed tests
+* Purple: stopped

 When a project fails to build successfully, a circle is displayed with additional information.
 Clicking on this circle will lead to a report of the concerning build.
 This allows for swift assessment of the problem without losing valuable time.